mesosphere/dcos-commons/docs/pages/operations-guide.md

 # Diagnostic Tools

-DC/OS clusters provide several tools for diagnosing services are running in the cluster.
-In addition, the SDK itself  its own endpoints, which describe what the Scheduler is doing at any given time.
+DC/OS clusters provide several tools for diagnosing problems with services running in the cluster.
+In addition, the SDK has its own endpoints that describe what the Scheduler is doing at any given time.

 ## Logging